Volcanic plateau: Lava plateau

 Perhaps the most extensive of all the subaerial basaltic plateaus existed during the Paleogene and possibly extended over 1,800,000 km2 of the northern Atlantic Ocean region.
-This region, known as the Thulean Plateau, is generally believed to have been broken up by foundering of the Earth's crust to form the present ocean basin.
+This region, known as the Thulean Plateau, is generally believed to have been broken up by the foundering of the Earth's crust to form the present ocean basin.

-Earth features numerous subaerial and submarine volcanic plateaus such as the Columbia River Plateau (subaerial) and the vast Ontong Java Plateau (submarine).
+Earth features numerous subaerial and submarine volcanic plateaus, such as the Columbia River Plateau (subaerial) and the vast Ontong Java Plateau (submarine).

 Pyroclastic plateau

 Pyroclastic plateaus are produced by massive pyroclastic flows.
 They are underlain by pyroclastic rocks: agglomerates, tephra, volcanic ashes cemented into tuffs, mafic or felsic.
 Pyroclastic plateaus are also called ignimbrite plateaus.

-Examples include Shirasu-Daichi which covers almost all of southern Kyūshū, Japan and the North Island Volcanic Plateau in New Zealand.
+Examples include the Shirasu-Daichi, which makes up almost all of southern Kyūshū, Japan, and the North Island Volcanic Plateau in New Zealand.